Agrahari: Agrahari Sikhs

 Most of the Agraharis follow Hinduism, although some are Sikhs.
 The majority of Agrahari Sikhs are found in the Eastern Indian States of Bihar Jharkhand and West Bengal.
 Author Himadri Banerjee wrote in his book "The Other Sikhs: A View from Eastern India", that Agraharis converted to Sikhism during Mughal period by Guru Tegh Bahadur Ji, 9th Guru of the Sikhs.
 Mughal rulers were enforcing Hindus to convert to Islam, but Agraharis refused to convert to Islam and they accepted Khalsa Panth, led by Guru Tegh Bahadur Ji for protecting their life and religion.

 Other legend says that Agrahari Sikhs are a community of Ahom converts to Sikhism from the time of 9th Guru Tegh Bahadur Ji’s travel to Assam.
 They are also known as "Bihari Sikhs" having lived for centuries in Bihar.

 They are running several separate Gurudwaras in Bihar and West Bengal.
 The majority of these Sikhs are found in Sasaram, Gaya and Kolkata of Bihar and West Bengal.
 In Jharkhand they are found in Dumari Kalan and Kedli Chatti.
 They are also found in the Indian State of Uttar Pradesh.
 Agrahari Sikhs are of the non-Punjabi background.

 Surname, Gotra & title

 Agrahari often use their community name as surname.
-However, many people use Gupta, Bania or Baniya, Thagunna, Patwari or Vanik or Banik, Shaw and Vaishya or Vaishy or Vaish or Baishya or Baish as their surname.
+However, many people use agravanshi, Singh,Shaw and,suryavanshi as their surname.
 They have a common gotra, the Kashyap.